Ocean City, Maryland: Climate

-According to the Köppen climate classification system, Ocean City, Maryland has a humid subtropical (Köppen: Cfa) or oceanic with long, warm to hot and humid summers, cool winters and year-round precipitation.
+According to the Köppen climate classification system, Ocean City, Maryland, has a humid subtropical (Köppen: Cfa) or oceanic with long, warm to hot and humid summers, cool winters, and year-round precipitation.
 Ocean City receives 2300 hours of sunshine annually (higher than the US average).
 Temperatures are moderate in Ocean City due to its location on the Atlantic coast.
-During the summer months, a cooling afternoon sea breeze is present on most days with an average of only 10 days annually reaching 90 °F. However, in 2010 the temperature rose to 103 °F which was the hottest air temperature on record, and episodes of extreme heat combined with tropical humidity can occur with heat index values ≥ 100 °F.
+During the summer months, a cooling afternoon sea breeze is present on most days, with an average of only 10 days annually reaching 90 °F. However, in 2010, the temperature rose to 103 °F, which was the hottest air temperature on record, and episodes of extreme heat combined with tropical humidity can occur with heat index values ≥ 100 °F.

-The geographic location of Ocean City, places it where just above where Atlantic tropical cyclones turn out to sea on the East Coast, thus direct hits from tropical storms and hurricanes are rare, although they sometimes brush the area.
-The Atlantic hurricane season extends from June 1 through November 30, sharply peaking from late August through September.
+The geographic location of Ocean City places it just north of where Atlantic tropical cyclones turn out to sea along the East Coast, so direct hits from tropical storms and hurricanes are rare, although they sometimes brush the area.
+The Atlantic hurricane season runs from June 1 through November 30, peaking sharply from late August through September.

-During the winter months, Ocean City has cool weather with an average high of 45 F (7.5 C), however periods of mild temperatures in the 50 to 60 F range are common.
-The air temperature fails to rise above freezing 5.8 days on average and the plant hardiness zone is 7b with an average annual extreme minimum air temperature of 9.1 °F. On rare occasion, episodes of extreme cold and wind can occur with wind chill values under 5 °F. The coldest temperature on record was -6 °F. The average seasonal (Dec-Mar) snowfall is quite small in Ocean City, with the average being 4 to 6 in, and often several years may pass with no snowfall at all.
+During the winter months, Ocean City has cool weather with an average high of 45°F (7.5°C); however, periods of mild temperatures in the 50 to 60°F range are common.
+The air temperature fails to rise above freezing 5.8 days on average and the plant hardiness zone is 7b with an average annual extreme minimum air temperature of 9.1 °F. On rare occasion, episodes of extreme cold and wind can occur with wind chill values under 5 °F. The coldest temperature on record was -6 °F. The average seasonal (Dec-Mar) snowfall is quite low in Ocean City, averaging 4 to 6 in, and several years may pass with no snowfall at all.